fourTheorem/slic-starter/README.md

  * `test/mailosaur/serverId`
  * `test/mailosaur/apiKey`
 These are picked up by the integration and end-to-end test CodeBuild projects.

+8. Create a secret string in System Manager Parameter store with a value used to sign and verify verification codes - the parameter name should be `/STAGE/sharing-service/code-secret` where STAGE is the stage you are deploying to (dev, stg or prod).
-8. Give permissions for your CICD account to deploy to staging and production accounts.
+9. Give permissions for your CICD account to deploy to staging and production accounts.

 ```
 npm install -g serverless